Apple iPhone 6 pre-orders hit record 4 million on first day

 The company said the new iPhone models will be available to customers in its stores in the United States, Canada, Australia and some other countries on Friday morning.

-AT&T Inc, Sprint Corp, T-Mobile US Inc, Verizon Wireless and some Apple authorized resellers will also start selling the phones on Friday.
+AT&T Inc (T.N), Sprint Corp (S.N), T-Mobile US Inc TMUS.N, Verizon Wireless (VZ.N) and some Apple authorized resellers will also start selling the phones on Friday.

 The phones will come equipped with Apple's new payments service, "Apple Pay", which launches in the United States next month and allows users to pay for items in stores with their phones.